ChristofSchwarz/silly/README.md

  - Under Appearance / Design set the Stroke type to "Straight" and turn off the Legend
  - Want to see the spider in the center?
 There are a few extra step needed:
      - Pull a "Multi KPI" object to the same sheet.
-     - As a Measure add `'spider'` so that the KPI shows the text.
+     - As a Measure add `='spider'` so that the KPI shows the text.
 It is important to put 'spider' there, otherwise this easteregg will not work :-)
      - Go to Appearance / Styles copy <a href="https://raw.githubusercontent.com/ChristofSchwarz/silly/main/spider.css">this css</a> into the "Styles (CSS)" box found there.
 The spider will not yet show, two more steps to go!
      - Find out the object id of the spider web chart.
 You can see it in Analysis mode, when you right-click on the spider web,